One (Hen), One (Mia), One (Heis)

 Basic Group Concepts

-2.2 Starting Group.
-Therefore, we can describe the various relationships at issue.
+2.1 Starting Group.
+We can describe the various relationships at issue.
 By focusing upon one object, we mean to describe its relationship to other objects.
+To keep this study short, I have not applied the descriptors below, but they appear helpful to sort out relationships described in the Scriptures.
 So that I can keep it straight, I will call one group the starting group.
 Imagine your body for a moment.
 Most people have ten toes, and two eyes and a hundred thousand hairs on their head.
 I want to describe what happens when I do things to my body parts.

 2.2 Body Parts.
 Human bodies have many different parts, all composing one united body.